Land and Buildings Transaction Tax

 Yes or No"

-These LBTT-related questions must be answered for all applications to register a document effecting or evidencing a notifiable transaction in either the land register or the Books of C&S.
+These LBTT related questions must be answered for all applications to register a document effecting or evidencing a notifiable transaction in either the Land Register or the Books of C&S.

 Regarding the LBTT-related questions:

-Transitional guidance on the introduction of Land and Buildings Transaction Tax can be found on gov.uk.
+Background guidance on the introduction of Land and Buildings Transaction Tax can be found on gov.uk.

 Books of Council and Session

-Use of the C&S1 form is mandatory for deeds relating to notifiable transactions.
 Under the Land and Buildings Transaction Tax (Ancillary Provision) (Scotland) Order 2014, an application for registration of such a deed need not be accepted in the Books of C&S unless the application provides the information required to enable compliance with section 43(1).

 Was this page helpful?